 Data Science Taught Course

-The Data Science Taught Course is designed for Year 13 A level Mathematics and Core Maths students and follows on from the successful self-study Introduction to Data Science self-study course.
+The Data Science Taught Course is designed for A level Mathematics and Core Maths students.

-The Taught Course features weekly online lessons, with supporting study material, over the autumn term.
-Students are assessed through both continuous assessment and a short examination.
+The Taught Course features weekly online lessons, with supporting study material, over a term.
+Students are assessed through both a practical assessment task and a short examination.
 The teaching and marking of the assessment is offered by MEI tutors, though schools/colleges are expected to administer the examination.
 Places on this course are limited.

 - Deepen students' knowledge of the key concepts of data science

 - Improve students' skills in using technology to gain insights from data

 - Provide an opportunity to learn more about data science for students who are interested in future study/careers in this area

 The course is suitable for students who are studying, or have studied, A level Mathematics or Core Mathematics.

 Over a sequence of 10-11 lessons, students will cover the following aspects of data science:

 - Domain knowledge (the importance of understanding the context you are working in)